sakethre/NetflixSameHouseholdFix/README.md

 *   Use this extension at your own risk.
 The developers assume no liability.
 *   Modifying network requests or the DOM on third-party websites might violate their Terms of Service.
 Be aware of the potential consequences.

----

-## License

-Copyright [Amachi] - All Rights Reserved.

-Permission is granted to download and use this software for personal, non-commercial purposes only.
-Redistribution, modification, or commercial use of this software, in whole or in part, is strictly prohibited without the express written permission of the copyright holder.